ESamir/vertebrae/README.md

 # Vertebrae

-An application framework for building async Python microservices.
+An application framework for building async Python micro services.

 Vertebrae is a security-focused, all purpose backbone for any Python API.
 It focuses on one core principle: reducing the lines of code in your application will enable you to write more consistent, more secure code.